How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Safety Precautions

 Keep an eye out for any labels or markings that say it’s good for storing or handling food or not.
 Give it a thorough inspection and make sure it’s clean and safe to use.
-If you couldn’t find any indicating labels, you can try asking a local health department employee to check whether this is safe to use or not.
-We want our smokes to be delicious, not contaminated.
+If you can’t find any indicating labels, you can try asking a local health department employee to check whether this is safe to use or not.
+We want our smoked food to be delicious, not contaminated.

-How to Build a Homemade Smoker From an Ugly Drum?
+How to Build a Homemade Smoker From a Steel Drum?

-Want to have your own smoker and start cold-smoking without breaking the bank?
-Time to give that ugly drum a makeover and turn it into a kickass homemade smoker!
+Want to have your own smoker and start smoking without breaking the bank?
+It’s time to give that drum a makeover and turn it into a kick-butt homemade smoker!
 Here’s the lowdown on how to make it happen.

 Sausages are Smoked on Compact Backyard Grill